 Before Brexit, the UK companies were able to rely on the relatively simple electronic VAT refund procedure through HMRC’s website, known as 8th VAT Directive refund procedure.
 After Brexit, the UK companies will no longer be able to obtain a VAT refund through the 8th VAT refund procedure.

 The 13th VAT refund procedure will not be open for the UK companies due to lack of reciprocity announcement.
 The Hungarian government has not yet announced plans to provide for reciprocity arrangements, mostly because of the multitude of scenarios related to Brexit.
-The officials will most likely wait until more is known about the most likely Brexit scenario and only after that will they react with the official statement on reciprocity.
-We do not expect this to happen in 2019.
+Even, if the reciprocity is in place, a separate legislative procedure should include the UK into the VAT Act list of the countries with reciprocity.

 What are the conditions for the VAT registration in Hungary?